TimmyBoa/Manim-Stuff/README.md

 # Manim-Stuff
 All of the animations I've made with Manim so far.

+Just cool stuff I wish to look at within math or make art with.